toverux/php-mime/README.md

 Mime::load('./my_project.types');
 ```
 The Apache .types file or the Nginx `types` block format is simple — see the [examples](/examples) directory for examples.

+### Mime::apacheExtend()

+Loads the packaged database of merged mime-db+nginx+Apache MIME types and extensions.
+The basic database (mime-db+nginx) is loaded by default and weighs roughly 8 KiB, when the all-in-one database loaded by this method weighs more than 70 KiB.